blueripple/blueripple-research/br-2021-A/posts/StateSpecific1/inputs/post1.md

 ### Key Points In This Post

-- Voters-of-color--all but White-Non-Hispanic (WNH)--often vote at lower rates
+- Voters-of-color (VOC) often vote at lower rates than White-non-Hispanic (WNH) voters.
-than
+This "turnout gap" varies strongly between states.
+Different VOC (younger or older, male or female, level of education and race/ethnicity) vote at different rates.
+Is this the source of the state-to-state variation?
-- We model 2020 general election turnout, concluding that the state-to-state variations in the turnout of voters-of-color (VOC) is unlikely to be explained by demographics alone.
+- We model 2020 general election turnout, concluding that state-to-state variations in the VOC turnout are *unlikely* to be explained by demographics alone.
 - State-specific VOC turnout was high in CO, AL, PA, GA and MI and low in WA, IL, MA, NH and FL.
-- The state-specific component of VOC turnout is usually smaller than the demographic component.
-Neverthelesss, it's important: elections can be very close and because it reflects what is happening at the state level.

 ## Focusing on State-Specific Turnout Effects